sercankulcu/sercankulcu.github.io/_fun/leon-the-professional.md

    - family
 ---

-I watched *Léon: The Professional* on television one summer night.
+I watched *Léon: The Professional* on television during a hot summer night.
+The windows were open, and in the quiet scenes I could hear traffic below the apartment.
+That ordinary sound made Léon's life seem even more sealed.

-The apartment was warm.

-The windows were open.

-I remember hearing traffic outside during the quieter scenes.

-That ordinary background made the film's isolation feel stronger.

-Léon lives like someone who has reduced life to function.

-Work.

-Milk.

-A plant.

-Exercise.

-Sleep.

-Repeat.

-There is almost nothing unnecessary in his world.
+He has reduced existence to a few reliable elements: work, milk, exercise, sleep and a plant he carries from place to place.

-That kind of simplicity can look disciplined.
+The simplicity looks disciplined.

-It can also look lonely.
+It is also lonely.

-Then Mathilda enters.
+Then Mathilda arrives at his door.

-Not politely.

-Not gradually.

-She arrives because everything outside Léon's door has become dangerous.

-The scene at the door is the one I remember most.

-She walks past her own apartment and keeps going.

-Léon has to decide whether to open the door.

-That decision is small in physical terms.

-Turn the lock.

-Open.

-But the entire film follows from it.

-We often imagine important choices as things we prepare for.

-Applications.

-Marriages.

-Moves.

-Jobs.

-Real life also changes through decisions made in seconds.

-Let this person in.

-Answer the phone.

-Stay.

-Leave.
+The scene matters because almost nothing happens physically.
+She has nowhere safe to go.
+Léon has every reason not to become involved.
+The decision that changes both lives is no larger than a lock turning.

 Open the door.

-Léon is professionally good at killing and personally bad at living.

-That contrast gives the film its strange tenderness.

-Mathilda teaches him nothing about violence.

-He already understands violence.

-She teaches him attachment.

-Attachment is more dangerous for him.

-Once another person matters, the clean routines stop being enough.

-The plant is important for that reason.

-Léon carries it from place to place because it has roots in a pot but nowhere in the world.

-He is the same.

-Portable.

-Self-contained.

-Never fully belonging.

-Mathilda immediately understands the symbolism before Léon seems willing to.

-She wants roots.
+I have always liked stories in which enormous consequences begin with gestures too small to recognize themselves as plot.
+We prepare for the important decisions we can name—jobs, marriages, moves, applications—but life also changes through seconds: answer the phone, sit at this table, let this person in.

+Léon is extraordinarily competent at killing and almost incompetent at living.
+This gives the film its strange tenderness.
+Mathilda cannot teach him anything useful about violence.
+She teaches him attachment, which is much more dangerous for a man whose survival depends on remaining portable.

+The plant is not a subtle symbol, but I have never minded.
+It has roots inside a pot and nowhere in the world.
+Léon can move it because he has arranged his own life the same way.
+No soil, no fixed address in the deeper sense, no person capable of making departure costly.

+Mathilda wants roots before he does.

-The relationship between them is deliberately uncomfortable in places, and I think the film works best when it remains about two damaged people trying to invent a form of family neither knows how to build properly.
+The relationship between them becomes uncomfortable in places, and the film is strongest for me when I read it not as romance but as two damaged people inventing a form of family without possessing the correct vocabulary.
+Protector, student, child, friend—none fits completely.

-Trust grows badly.

-Awkwardly.

-But it grows.

-That interested me more than the action.

-People often become important to each other before they have the correct language for the relationship.
+People often become important before the category is clear.

-Friend.

-Teacher.

-Parent.

-Student.

-Protector.

-Family.

-Sometimes the categories arrive after the attachment.

-The ending gives the plant a different meaning.

-For most of the film, it is movable.

-At the end, it finally enters the ground.

-That image stayed with me.
+I once kept a plant alive through three moves, not because I cared particularly about plants but because it had belonged to a room associated with a good period of my life.
+At each new apartment, the plant was the first object that made the place feel less temporary.

+I thought about that years after seeing *Léon*.

+Objects can carry continuity when people cannot.

+At the end, Mathilda puts Léon's plant into the ground.
+It is a simple image, perhaps too simple, yet it completes something the film has been doing from the beginning.
+What Léon could only carry finally gets to remain.

-Léon does not get the ordinary life he might have learned to want.
+He does not receive the ordinary life he had begun, perhaps too late, to imagine.

-But something connected to him does.
+Something connected to him does.

-A root enters soil.

-After the film ended, traffic was still moving outside.
+After the film ended that summer night, traffic was still moving outside.
+The city had no idea anything had happened.

-The world had remained completely ordinary.

-For a while I kept thinking about the door.
+I kept thinking about the door.

-There are moments when protecting your life means keeping it closed.
+Some lives are protected by keeping it closed.

-There are other moments when a life begins because you open it.
+Others begin when it opens.